chark/scriptable-scenes/Packages/com.chark.scriptable-scenes/Documentation~/README.md

 - **Fade In Duration Seconds** - how long should the fade in effect take.
 - **Fade Out Duration Seconds** - how long should the fade out effect take.

-Finally, after you have created the _Scriptable Scene Fade Transition_ asset, add [Fade Canvas] component onto the loading screen `Canvas` in your setup/preload scene:
+Finally, after you have created the _Fade Scriptable Scene Transition_ asset, add [Fade Canvas] component onto the loading screen `Canvas` in your setup/preload scene:

 <p align="center">
   <img src="fade-transition-canvas.png"/>